Mann Vasanai: Plot

 Malaichamy does not relent; he approaches the Karisalpatti Panchayat and demands that Muthupechi should be married to his person.
 The Panchayat refuses and advises Malaichamy to forget the bet.
 When Malaichamy challenges the Panchayat and demands Muthupechi, the Panchayat makes necessary arrangements to get Muthupechi married to Veerannan by the next morning so that this issue will end.
 When Veerannan is returning after getting the necessary items, he is attacked by Malaichami's hoodlums.
 He fights and knocks out some of them.
 Fearing arrest, he runs away from the village and everyone assumes him to be dead.
 Unrelenting, Malaichamy comes with his villagers, camps at Karisalpatti and demands that Muthupechi be given to him.
 When the Panchayat refuses, a fight erupts between the two villages.
 The police intervenes, bans the Panchayat and imposes restrictions on the movement of people in the villages.
 Enraged, Malaichamy closes the school run by him in Karisalpatti.
 However, the teachers plead with him and finally, run the school in the open.

 To pressure the Karisalpatti villagers, Malaichamy orders his villagers to send back women who are natives of Karisalpatti, which leads to several women coming back to Karisalpatti.
 Muthupechi gets depressed with these happenings and feels guilty.
 But her villagers take it as a prestige issue and protect her.
 She is also worried about Veerannan, who has not contacted her or his mother after running away.
 The school teacher, who loves Muthupechi, understanding her emotional turmoil, sends her letters in Veerannan's name every week, which makes her happy and makes his family hope they will see him one day.
 A year passes, but the impasse between the two villages continues.
 One day, Muthupechi gets two letters: one from Veerannan announcing his arrival, the other from the teacher.
 She is excited and anxiously awaits Veerannan's arrival.
 The next day, Veerannan arrives with his wife.
 Both Ochayi and Muthupechi are shocked.
 Veerannan explains the situation which led to his leaving the village, his joining the army and marrying the girl to save her.
 Muthupechi empathises with his villagers.
 Malaichamy returns with his villagers and demands Muthupechi to be handed over to them.

 The villagers of Karisalpatti decide that enough is enough and ask Veerannan to accept Muthupechi as his second wife to protect the village honour but Muthupechi refuses, keeping in mind the welfare of Veerannan's wife.
 The villagers get upset with her decision, excommunicate and leave them.
 Malaichamy gets the message that Muthupechi is no longer under the villagers' protection, reaches the village and abducts her.
 When Veerannan learns of this, he goes to fight with them and rescue her.
 In the fight, Veerannan's wife gets killed by Malaichamy.
 Enraged, Muthupechi takes the trident of the temple to kill Malaichamy.
 At the same time, Veerannan, after beating the other men, also comes to kill Malaichamy and succeeds.
-Muthupechi realises Veerannan's love for her and they unite.
+Muthupechi realises Veerannan's love for her as she dies.